ssfsx17/sky-islands/readable.md

   - Each song requires 1 AP at all times while it is active.
 You activate or deactivate songs at the beginning of your own turn.
 This means you can maintain up to 4 songs at once.
+Be aware that maintaining 4 songs at once means you have no defenses up.
   - You can only activate at most one instance of each song.
 For example, if you activate Song of Energy, you cannot have a second Song of Energy active at the same time.
 If you want a lot of the